- for True Blue Users90

 The card comes with a 10,000-point sign-up bonus after making $1,000 in qualifying purchase in the first 90 days, and card members receive 50 percent savings on in-flight purchases of cocktails and food.

 There are some negatives for this card as well.
 The JetBlue MasterCard does not offer many of the benefits available on more premium airline credit cards.
 There is no free checked bag benefit, no shortcut to elite status and no mileage redemption rebate.
-If you want more benefits, consider paying an annual fee and getting the JetBlue Plus card.
+If you want to fly any airline, stay at any hotel, anytime you might like the Capital One® VentureOne® Rewards Credit Card from Capital One.
+The card is part of the Venture Rewards program, which is easy to use, flexible and rewarding.

 Knowing what benefits come with a credit card can help you decide if it’s a good fit for you.
 Here we cover the bonuses and perks that the JetBlue® MasterCard® offers and the value of the Barclays TrueBlue points you earn.